-The following is a listing of each portfolio company or its affiliate, together referred to as portfolio companies, in which we had an investment at December 31, 2016.
+The following is a listing of each portfolio company or its affiliate, together referred to as portfolio companies, in which we had an investment at December 31, 2018.
 Percentages shown for class of investment securities held by us represent percentage of voting ownership and not economic ownership.
 Percentages shown for equity securities, other than warrants or options held, if any, represent the actual percentage of the class of security held before dilution.
-For additional information see our "Consolidated Schedule of Investments" in our December 31, 2016 Consolidated Financial Statements included elsewhere in this prospectus.
+For additional information see our "Consolidated Schedule of Investments" in our December 31, 2018 Consolidated Financial Statements included elsewhere in this prospectus.

-The portfolio companies are presented in three categories: "Companies less than 5% owned" which represent portfolio companies where we directly or indirectly own less than 5% of the outstanding voting securities of such portfolio company and where we have no other affiliations with such portfolio company; "Companies 5% to 24% owned" which represent portfolio companies where we directly or indirectly own 5% or more but less than 25% of the outstanding voting securities of such portfolio company or where we hold one or more seats on the portfolio company's board of directors and, therefore, are deemed to be an affiliated person under the 1940 Act; and "Companies 25% or more owned" which represent portfolio companies where we directly or indirectly own 25% or more of the outstanding voting securities of such portfolio company and, therefore, are presumed to be controlled by us under the 1940 Act.
+The portfolio companies are presented in three categories: "Companies less than 5% owned" which represent portfolio companies where we directly or indirectly own less than 5% of the outstanding voting securities of such portfolio company and where we have no other affiliations with such portfolio company; "Companies 5% to 24% owned" which represent portfolio companies where we directly or indirectly own 5% or more but less than 25% of the outstanding voting securities of such portfolio company and, therefore, are deemed to be an affiliated person under the 1940 Act; and "Companies 25% or more owned" which represent portfolio companies where we directly or indirectly own 25% or more of the outstanding voting securities of such portfolio company and, therefore, are presumed to be controlled by us under the 1940 Act.
 We make available significant managerial assistance to our portfolio companies.
 Substantially all of our investments (except those of our SBIC Funds) are pledged as collateral under our Credit Facility.
 Unless otherwise noted, we held no voting board membership on any of our portfolio companies.